moves-rwth/storm/documentation/usage/engines.md

 [Binary decision diagrams](https://en.wikipedia.org/wiki/Binary_decision_diagram) (BDDs) are a data structure to represent switching functions.
 They have proven to enable the verification of gigantic hardware circuits.
 Multi-terminal BDDs (MTBDDs) extend BDDs to allow representing functions that map to numbers rather than just true or false.
 The dd engine builds a representation of the model in terms of BDDs (state sets) and MTBDDs (matrices, vectors), which is often referred to as a *symbolic* representation (rather than an *explicit* representation as in the [sparse](#sparse) engine).
 As MTBDDs support certain arithmetical operations, they are also used in the quantitative model checking step.
 However, DDs do not allow for (efficient) random access, which limits the numerical solution techniques that are applicable.

-- builds model in terms of decision diagrams
-- model checking performed directly on these as they support arithmetical operations
-- because of the peculiarities of the data structure, there is no (efficient) random access
-- this means that this engine does not support many of the solution methods of the sparse engine
-- in general, DDs are well-suited to succinctly represent gigantic symmetric systems
-- numerical solutions involving a lot of iterations tend to be slower

 **Select**: `--engine dd` or `-e dd`

 ##### **Characteristics**: